habedi/mosaic-art-maker/README.md

 # Change the working directory
 cd mosaic-art-maker

-# Create a Poetry environment and install the dependencies
+# Create a Poetry environment and install the dependencies (need Poetry installed)
 poetry install --no-root
 ```